petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 elliptic curve constants.
 But what the public cares about is who those targets are."

 "The reports prove that everyone is a target."
-Barbie said it with a touch of regret.
+Barbie said it with regret.
 Skipper let it sink in "Feels different doesn't it?"

 They spent a few quiet minutes together.
 Finally Barbie asked "So who's the journalist you lined up to meet us over there?"
 Skipper tried, but couldn't